 - Post in

 - What program you are in (e.g., MS HCI)

 - Why you’re taking this class

 Download one of the many Slack apps so that you can stay caught up on what’s happening in class.
-Remember that this is the main way I will use to communicate with you, so installing one of the phone apps is a very good idea.
+Remember that this is the only way I will use to communicate with you, so installing one of the phone apps is a very good idea.
 More information about getting Slack to notify you can be found on this Slack support page, including setting up email notification.

 Slack is organized into “channels,” which are topic-specifc areas.
 I’ve set up a number of channels to start with, and may add some more as the semester proceeds.
 Slack organizes channels alphabetically.
 At the start of class, we have:

 - #general: For general questions and discussions that don’t fit into any of the other channels.
 I’ll also post announcements, including new assignments, readings, and so on here.